Chemical Product and Process Design Courses

 For a description of the courses, see Capstone Chemical Product and Process Design Courses: Industry and Faculty Interactions, an article prepared for the Capstone Design Conference, University of Illinois, May 31- June 2, 2012.
-Also, see the latest Course Syllabus, the list of Reserve Books in the Engineering Library, and a website that provides special assistance for CBE 400-459 students provided by the Librarians.
+Also, see the latest Course Syllabus, the list of Reserve Books in the Rosengarten Reserve Room, Ground Floor of the Van Pelt Library, and a website that provides special assistance for CBE 400-459 students provided by the Librarians.

 Student Design Projects

 The 2014-2015 Industrial Consultants have provided projects (2014-2015), currently being solved by 10 design groups (2014-2015).
 See the schedule of visits by the industrial consultants for Spring 2015.
 Also, see our recommendations for executing the CBE 459 design project in the Spring of 2015.

 Since 1978, the Melvin C. Molstad Prize has been awarded annually to the most outstanding design group in the senior class.
 Also, since 2000, three of our best design groups have competed in the Engineering Alumni Design Competition.

 Teaching Tool Development